NativeScript/docs/content/guide/creating-a-project.md

 ## Creating custom templates

-The NativeScript CLI can create projects using custom templates either from `npm` or a local path by passing the `--template` `<npm_package_name_or_local_path>` flag to the `ns create` command.
+The NativeScript CLI can create projects from `npm` packages or local folders by passing the `--template <npm_package_name_or_local_path>` flag to the `ns create` command.
 If you need a custom template, start with one of the official templates and customize it for your needs.